Headaches: What you need to know

 5. Spinal headaches (caused by low pressure or volume of cerebrospinal fluid, possibly the result of spontaneous cerebrospinal fluid leak, spinal tap or spinal anesthesia)

 Dr Prem Pillay an Expert on Headaches recommends that if they are severe and /or persistent that you have a consult which may include a Neurological examination and imaging including MRI of the Brain.
 Serious problems such as Brain Tumor or a ruptured Brain Aneurysm or Arterio Venous Malformation are not common but if not detected early have serious life changing consequences.
+Headaches can be treated with medications, physical therapy, posture improvement, injections and root cause treatments including no surgery day treatments including radiosurgery, radiofrequency, discoplasty using superior to laser technology, endovascular therapy and in some cases microsurgery when needed.